Reading Time: 4 minutes

 When every outcome can be forecast or optimised, we lose contact with the creative tension that drives growth.
 In clinical language, this is affect regulation; in lived experience, it’s the pulse of being alive.
 The more our environment removes friction, the more we must seek new ways to feel real.

 This is why burnout doesn’t only come from overwork; it comes from over-automation.
 When everything runs smoothly, nothing feels meaningful.
-Emotion, like muscle, needs resistance to stay strong.
+Emotion, like a muscle, needs resistance to stay strong.

 Reclaiming the Mind